computools/clight-orm/README.md

 Keys must be specified as table column names.

-No matter if it's camel case or underscore used for database columns and field map keys, entity fields supposed to be named in camel case.

 ### Allowed field types:
 * **IdType** with optional parameter 'identifierField', that need to be specified if tables identifier column name is not 'id'